 Star Trek: The Motion Picture already had a vertical warp core.
-Had the precize functioning of the warp drive system been explained yet or did you device the matter/antimatter reaction assembly as source of the ship’s power?
+Had the precize function of the warp drive system been explained yet or did you come up with the matter/antimatter reaction assembly as source of the ship’s power?

 The engine systems in TMP had come together through the assistance of people like Jesco von Puttkamer at NASA, some of the designers at Bob Abel’s shop, some of us at Paramount, and it made some basic cinematic sense.